RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

   tbuffer_load_format_xyzw  v[0:3], v0, s[0:3], 0 idxen format:[BUF_FMT_32_32_32_32_FLOAT] // 000000000030: EA6B2000 80000000
 ```

-Again the load is done based on the descriptor stored in registers s[0:3].
-The address of the constant buffer (which we supplied with SetGraphicsRootConstantBufferView) is loaded up into register s3 before the wave is launched.
-The compiler makes sure we only add the relevant bits to the constant buffer descriptor by masking out the bits we should not overwrite.
-As said before most of the information is known to the compiler at compile time, with the `s_and_b32` it fills in the missing memory address.
+The address of the constant buffer is loaded up into register s3 before the wave is launched.
+The compiler makes sure it only adds the relevant bits to the constant buffer descriptor by masking out the bits we should not overwrite.
+For example it decides to only take the bottom 16 bits of whatever is stored in s3 with `s_and_b32 s0, s3, lit(0x0000ffff)`, this would translate to c++ code as `s0 = s3 & 0x0000ffff`.

 By switching to `D3D12_ROOT_PARAMETER_TYPE_CBV` we are able to remove one indirection, the descriptor table lookup.
+We traded a buffer load for a bit of ALU work.
+In most cases this would be faster, because waiting on memory is generally slow.
 Could we do even better?
 Enter: `D3D12_ROOT_PARAMETER_TYPE_32BIT_CONSTANTS`.

 ### D3D12_ROOT_PARAMETER_TYPE_32BIT_CONSTANTS